-September, 2022 UPDATE-

 2022 – Special thanks to Jonathan and Michelle with the Sloan Museum of Discovery for assisting in research and being so welcoming and accommodating.

 2022 – Kettering University Special Collections and Archives / General Motors and specifically Melanie Bazil, Archivist and Dr. Dina Mein, University Librarian for taking the time to meet, provide a wonderful tour of Factory One and assisting in research.

-Hotel Pick-Durant, Flint, MI oil on canvas mural fragment previously adhered to a wall, now turned into a painting, 40.75″ x 53.5″, c 1942, held in a private collection
+YOUNG THING – Hotel Pick-Durant, Flint, MI: oil on canvas mural previously adhered to a wall, now stretched into a painting, 40.75″ x 53.5″, 1941, held in a private collection

-Four watercolors are part of Louis Grell estate collection
+The four watercolors are part of the Louis Grell family collection.

 How She Can Cook and GM Tech on display at Factory One, GM Purple Cow Cafe, Flint, MI

 *August 28, 1941 black & white photo of the six murals; courtesy of the Sloan Museum of Discovery, Flint, MI

 **Flint Journal; June 21, 1942 cover article © 1942 MLive Media Group/The Flint Journal